Roman Catholic Diocese of Lexington: 1988 to present

 Pope John Paul II established the Diocese of Lexington on January 14, 1988.
-The new diocese would include 43 counties from the Diocese of Covington and seven counties from the Archdiocese of Louisville.
+The new diocese included 43 counties from the Diocese of Covington and seven counties from the Archdiocese of Louisville.

 John Paul II named Auxiliary Bishop James Williams of Covington as the first bishop of Lexington.
 Christ the King Church was elevated to the status of cathedral.

 In early 2002, Williams went on leave as bishop of Lexington after sexual abuse allegations arose from his service with the Archdiocese of Louisville.
 He resigned as bishop of Lexington in July 2002.
-To replace Williams, John Paul II named Reverend Ronald Gainer of the Diocese of Allentown.
-In 2014, Pope Francis named Gainer as bishop of the Diocese of Harrisburg.

-As of 2023, the bishop of the Diocese of Lexington is John Stowe, named by Francis in 2015.
+John Paul II chose Ronald Gainer of the Diocese of Allentown to Williams.
+In 2014, Gainer was appointed bishop of the Diocese of Harrisburg.
+John Stowe, a member of the Minorites, was named by Francis as bishop of Lexington in 2015.